 Our program provides training in the surgical, medical, and interpersonal skills necessary for today’s veterinary technician.
 With access to a full working farm on campus as well as dogs, cats, and lab animals our students receive hands-on instruction throughout their time here on campus.
 Additionally, students complete three, 160-hour externships in veterinary facilities that participate in the PCC Cooperative Education program.
 Please note that our program is challenging, see the Veterinary Technology Schedule of Classes for examples of curricular responsibilities.
 We recommend that students work no more than 20 hours per week, if necessary.
 After graduation there are generally three to four jobs available per graduate.

 These costs are approximate and based on 84 Veterinary Technology credits, 16 general education credits.

 |Tuitionand fees||See Tuition and Fees (Use the college cost calculator to determine costs per term.)|

-|Books and Notes||$850 total for the entire program|
+|Textbooks and note packets||$500-$800 total, for the entire program|

 - Estimated total costs for the program with General Education credits:

 - Estimated total costs for the program excluding General Education credits: